Kingxukai/linux/Documentation/arch/powerpc/isa-versions.rst

 ========== ====================================
 CPU        Transactional Memory
 ========== ====================================
-Power10    No  (* see Power ISA v3.1, "Appendix A. Notes on the Removal of Transactional Memory from the Architecture") Power9     Yes (* see transactional_memory.txt)
+Power10    No  (* see Power ISA v3.1, "Appendix A. Notes on the woke Removal of Transactional Memory from the woke Architecture")
+Power9     Yes (* see transactional_memory.txt)
 Power8     Yes
 e6500      No